 Compensation: $1,500 stipend for 12-week summer internship with flexible work hours of 32 hours a week.
-Housing available walking distance from the History Center in Douglas.

 Program details: Prospective interns with an interest in archives, library science, digital preservation, museum studies, visual and material culture, art history, LGBTQ studies, and public history will help the History Center expand its capacity to educate and inspire the public about local history.
 Opportunities may include working with volunteers and committees to support the creation of exhibit(s) from conceptualization through installation; the processing of art and archival collections; and assistance with digital collections management.
 Based on intern skills and interests, work may also include collections-based research on the history of art, architectural history, and LGBTQ history.
 History Center interns will have the opportunity to participate in professional development as well as SDHC programs and events and directly interact with the public through their professional roles.